David Jolly: 2016 general election

-Congressional career
+Tenure

 According to Politico, Jolly was known for his centrist stances in U.S. Congress, where he served one partial and one full term as a Republican.
 During his Congressional tenure, Jolly opposed the Patient Protection and Affordable Care Act, but later he stated on an interview with MSNBC that during unemployment he had a new appreciation for its use as a "safety net".
 In 2016, Jolly said that he was "pro-life".